stabilityprotocol/docs/docs/resources/faq.md

 Global Trust Network (GTN) uses the same architecture for performing transactions as most blockchain networks.
 Simply connect to an RPC and you are able to perform transactions on GTN.

-To perform trnasactions on GTN, you must sign up for an API key.
+To perform transactions on GTN, you must sign up for an API key.
 This allows for up to 2,000 daily transactions per API Key on Global Trust Network, and only requires a sign on using your e-mail, Github, or Google account.
 It is completely free.
 For an easy step-by-step guide to doing so, please check out [User Quickstart](../users/getting_started.md).

 The connection details for GTN are as follows.
 Simply replace 'YOUR_API_KEY' with your API key.
     - **Network Name:** Global Trust Network